Towns beyond traffic

 11.30: The iWalk vision for better designed streets - Jess Read, Principal Transport Engineer, Witteveen + Bos UK Ltd.

-11.55: A “Beeline” for walking in Manchester - Jennifer Wiles, Regional Director for the North of England, Living Streets.
+11.55: Creating a buzz about walking in Manchester - Jennifer Wiles, Regional Director for the North of England, Living Streets.

 12.15pm: Connected cities: can Glasgow lead the way?
 Professor David Begg, Chair of the Glasgow Connectivity Commission and CEO Transport Times.